hjeronen/project_1/project_1_report.md

 FLAW 1: A01:2021 – Broken Access Control
 LINK: https://github.com/hjeronen/project_1/blob/150226d33492cb8b78e81461f1638a7da0995b85/project_1/poster/views.py#L53

-The application uses Django's authentication system (via login_required() decorator) to allow sending, viewing or deleting messages, but it does not specify who must be logged in.
+The application uses Django's authentication system (with login_required() decorator) to allow sending, viewing or deleting messages, but it does not specify who must be logged in.
 This leads to users having access to other user's messages, which they should not have.

 For example, the application allows users to delete their messages, and requires that the user is logged in to do so – however, it does not check that the logged in user is the owner of the message (either sender or receiver).
 Users should be able to delete only their own messages, but now anyone who is logged in can delete anyone else's messages by modifying the URL.

 HOW TO FIX:

 LINK TO FIX: https://github.com/hjeronen/project_1/blob/150226d33492cb8b78e81461f1638a7da0995b85/project_1/poster/views.py#L57

 The backend should check that the currently logged in user is the owner of the message before deleting it (here, either sender or receiver is the message's owner).